Microsoft-community/Community-website/src/wiki/windows-insiders.md

 ### Optional Diagnostics Data is disabled

-If you see *"To join the Insider Programn turn on optinal diagnostic data"*, click on *"Open Diagnostics & Feedback."*.
+If you see *"To join the Insider Program, turn on optional diagnostic data"*, click on *"Open Diagnostics & Feedback."*.

 ![Windows 10's Settings app, opened to the Windows Insider Program screen.
 The above error message is displayed.](./img/windows-insider/insider-settings-page-diagnostic.png)